Gray categories with duals and their diagrams: Diagrams for Gray categories with duals

 First, the isotopy is factored into a product of moves for the ribbon neighbourhood of $X^1\subset X^2$.
 These moves will be called ribbon moves.
 At this stage, the action of the isotopy on the surfaces is not considered, except for the requirement that for each move the projection of the surface singularities avoids the move in the projection plane.
 If this condition is not satisfied, then the isotopy can be adjusted by a small perturbation so that it is satisfied.

-Reidemeister moves for blackboard-framed links projected to the plane were given by Kauffman \cite{K} and, more explicitly, by Freyd and Yetter \cite{FY}.
-These moves are the Reidemeister II and III moves (Figure \ref{rtmoves} a) and \ref{rtmoves} c), plus Kauffman's double-twist cancellation move (Figure \ref{rtmoves} b).
-The additional moves for ribbon graphs were given by Reshetikhin and Turaev \cite{RT,TBK} and consist of sliding a line over or under a vertex (Figure \ref{rtmoves} d).
+Reidemeister moves for blackboard-framed links projected to the plane were given by Kauffman \cite{K-RI, K} and, more explicitly, by Freyd and Yetter \cite{FY}.
+These moves are the (1) Reidemeister II and III moves (Figure \ref{rtmoves} a) and \ref{rtmoves} c)), plus (2) Kauffman's double-twist cancellation move (Figure \ref{rtmoves} b).
+The additional moves for ribbon graphs were given by Reshetikhin and Turaev \cite{RT,TBK} and consist of (3) sliding a line over or under a vertex (Figure \ref{rtmoves} d).

-The invariance of the evaluation under these moves is as follows.
-Invariance under the Reidemeister II and III moves follows from Theorem \ref{th_progressive_invariant}.
-Invariance under the Kauffman double-twist cancellation is the equation

-for all 2-morphisms $\nu$, in which $\#$ is the canonical functor \eqref{hashdualformula}.
-This equation, whose left-hand side is shown in Figure \ref{kauffman}, follows from the spatial condition.
-Invariance under Reshetikhin and Turaev's sliding move is a consequence of the naturality of the tensorator.
-It can be seen directly that each of these moves maps standard diagrams to standard diagrams.

 It remains to consider the effect of the isotopies between the ribbon moves.
 Between these moves, the projection of the ribbon neighbourhood changes by an isotopy of the projection plane, and this also preserves the fact that the diagram is standard.
-However, the singularities of the projection of the surfaces change during these isotopies, and this is described next.
+However, the singularities of the projection of the surfaces change during these isotopies.

-In a standard diagram, the singular points of the surfaces under projection lie outside a neighbourhood of $X^1$ and are thus in a compact subset of the 2-strata $X^2\setminus X^1$.
-The proof requires a conjecture that the moves for singularities of projection of a PL surface are the analogues of the moves for the singularities of projection of a smooth surface.

-\begin{conjecture} An isotopy of a surface projection with singularities in a compact subset of the surface can be adjusted so that the moves are the Reidemeister II and III moves for the folds, sliding of folds over or under cusps, or the moves in which cusps appear or disappear in pairs given in Figures \ref{whitney} and \ref{whitney_proj}. \end{conjecture}
+If Conjecture \ref{conjecture} holds, these changes are given by (4) the Reidemeister II and III moves for the folds, (5) sliding of folds over or under cusps, or (6) the moves in which cusps appear or disappear in pairs as given in Figures \ref{whitney} and \ref{whitney_proj} or (7) similar figures obtained by reversing any of the axes.

-The evaluation is invariant under the moves in which cusps appear or disappear in pairs according to the equations depicted in Figure \ref{whitney}.
-These moves are called the surface moves.

 Between surface moves, the diagram can be subdivided to a diagram $E$ by introducing an additional vertex for each cusp and an additional line for each fold, and labelling with the canonical 2- and 3-morphisms for folds and cusps.
 Note that $E$ need not be progressive, but the projection of each surface in $E$ is regular.
 Between the surface moves, the subdivision to $E$ is preserved by the isotopy.